Skip to content

 Run your game and try to eat the pellets?
 What happens?
 Why do you think this is?

 Muncher cannot eat the pellets because we have not done the collision detection code for it yet.
-Add the new code to the end of the update() function to perform the collision detection and allow all of the pellets to be eaten.
+Add the new code before the call to the pgzrun.go() function to perform the collision detection and allow all of the pellets to be eaten:

 global score, pellets